Marilyn Stafford in Lebanon 1960

 Two of her most influential friends were Indian writer Mulk Raj Anand, who she met by chance on a ferry to England, and the French photographer Henri Cartier Bresson, who later became her mentor.
 It was Mulk Raj Anand who introduced Marilyn to Cartier Bresson in Paris.

 Having this supporting network was particularly important considering the hard climate for women photographers in the 1960s.
 Marilyn tells me that she was shoved around by the male photographers and that people elbowed themselves to the top –literally.
 She tells me that the fashion runways were often quite high above the ground which forced Marilyn to stand on a stool in order to capture the clothes.
 Several times men photographers pushed her down from the stool or elbowed her to get a better photograph.

 Although the climate has changed, it is still tough for women to pursue a career as a photographer – especially if they are single mothers as Marilyn was, having separated from her husband.
 Raising her daughter alone in London was often difficult.
 Therefore, Marilyn launched a photography award in 2017, alongside Nina Emett, director of FotoDocument.

 The book Marilyn Stafford – A life in Photography was published on the 25th October 2021 by publisher Colin Wilkinson of Bluecoat Press.
 The book covers not only Marilyn’s life and work in pictures, but also includes several written pieces by some of the fascinating people she has met along the way.

-An exhibition with the same name has just ended at Farleys House but the photos will be shown at Brighton Museum and Art Gallery from 22 February – 8 May 2022.
-Thereafter the exhibition will travel to Dimbola – the home of Victorian photographer Julia Margaret Cameron.
+An exhibition with the same name was displayed at Farleys House before touring to Brighton Museum and Art Gallery (22 February – 8 May 2022) and thereafter Dimbola (10th June – 16th October 2022) – the home of Victorian photographer Julia Margaret Cameron.